 “A language is a dialect with an army and navy.”
 So the saying—on the arbitrariness of the distinction between the two—goes.

 Linguists currently have no universally accepted method for distinguishing between “language” and “dialect.”
 In academic circles, “variety” usually replaces the two poorly defined terms.

 The most widely used criterion by scholars to meaningfully distinguish between languages and dialects is “mutual intelligibility.”
 I.e., if speakers of two varieties can easily communicate with each other, then the two varieties are more likely to be regarded as dialects.
 If speakers of two varieties are unable to easily understand each other, then their two respective varieties may be regarded as distinct (but may still be related) languages.

-The languages of Taiwan fall under two main groups: Formosan and Sinitic.
+The languages of Taiwan fall into two main groups: Formosan and Sinitic.
 Within each group, varieties are sometimes regarded as dialects (similar to the many regional varieties of the English language).
 However, since the majority of Taiwan’s languages are not mutually intelligible, those within the same family tree may be more accurately described as related but distinct languages (similar to how French, Occitan, Spanish, Portuguese, Catalan, Italian, Sardinian, Sicilian and Romanian are all distinct languages that evolved out of Latin).

 Ultimately, language is a constantly evolving communications tool.
 Over time and distance, originally closely related accents, dialects and varieties can become increasingly dissimilar.
 Exactly at which point a dialect becomes a language (or vice versa) is impossible to tell, which means that an inflexible division between “language” and “dialect” does not accurately reflect reality.
 What is certain is that Taiwan indeed has a remarkably high degree of linguistic diversity that reflects the island’s heterogeneous cultural and ethnic roots.